Geospatial

 Computation

-endpoint to execute arbitrary complex geospatial computations.
+The geospatial API provides a /compute endpoint to run arbitrary complex geospatial computations.
 Currently, the endpoint only supports direct geometry coordinate transformations.

-The pseudo JSON structure of a /compute
+The pseudo JSON structure of a /compute request looks like this:

 {